-Below this, you will see the reach and engagement of your updates and you can change the data range of this, from just looking at today’s figures, or you can go right back until the beginning of the previous month.
-The reach shows how many times your updates were seen each day.
+Below this, you will see the reach and engagement of your updates.
+You can change the reach to show all impressions or just unique ones, and it shows how many times your updates were seen each day.
 The engagement shows how many times members clicked, liked, commented on and shared your updates, and the number of followers acquired.

 Beneath this is information about your followers, showing the total number of people following your page.
 It also shows quite detailed information about who your followers are, and you can change the data to show seniority, industry, company size, function and whether they are an employee of your company or not.
 This type of information is really useful and can help you understand who is interested in your company and can therefore help you with the type of updates you post.

 The next part of the page shows how many followers you have compared to your competitors.
 This allows you to keep track of others in your industry and perhaps give you something to aim for.
 It also makes it easier for you to go to the pages of your competitors and see what sort of content they are posting, and how their followers are engaging with it.